brownphotographic/BrightTable/README.md

 _How to use:_

-- Executable: An AppImmage is included in the folder /app/src-tauri/target/release/bundle/appimage .
+- Executable: A stable AppImmage version is included here [https://github.com/brownphotographic/BrightTable/releases/tag/production](https://github.com/brownphotographic/BrightTable/releases/tag/production).
 I recommend using GearLever to manage your AppImages.

 _Developers:_